simbli/seacharts/README.md

 ## Features

-- Read and process depth data shapefiles into coordinate dictionaries
+- Read and process depth data shapefiles into polygon coordinate lists
 - Split different ocean depths into separate layers of polygons